Snow on the Beach: Background and production

-Production and lyrics

 Swift, Antonoff, and Del Rey wrote "Snow on the Beach", and the first two produced the track.
 It was recorded by Antonoff and Laura Sisk at Rough Customer Studio in Brooklyn, Electric Lady Studios in New York City, and Henson Recording Studios in Los Angeles.
 The instruments were recorded at Blue Plate Records in Haworth, New Jersey, and Pleasure Hill Recording in Portland, Maine.
 Serban Ghenea mixed the song at MixStar Studios in Virginia Beach, Virginia, with assistance from Bryce Bordone, and Randy Merrill mastered it at Sterling Sound in Edgewater, New Jersey.

+Music and lyrics

 "Snow on the Beach" is a dream pop and bedroom pop tune that runs for 4 minutes and 16 seconds.
 Its midtempo production contains twinkling synths, strummed violin, chimes, and heavily reverberated bass.
 Mellisa Ruggieri of USA Today and John Wohlmacher of Beats Per Minute compared its use of bells and plucked strings to holiday music.
 Del Rey's vocals on the track are minimal and harmonize with Swift's.
-Various critics deemed the production of the track wintery, (Note: Attributed to USA Todays Melissa Ruggieri, Slant Magazines Paul Attard, The New York Times Jon Caramanica, Insiders Callie Ahlgrim, The A.V.
+Various critics deemed the production of the track wintery, (Note: Attributed to USA Todays Melissa Ruggieri, Slant Magazines Paul Attard, The New York Timess Jon Caramanica, Insiders Callie Ahlgrim, The A.V.
 Clubs Saloni Gajjar, and Beats Per Minutes John Wohlmacher) which Melissa Ruggieri from USA Today compared to The Dream Academy's "Life in a Northern Town" (1985).
 Hannah Mylrea of NME said the song veers towards the indie folk of Swift's 2020 albums Folklore and Evermore.
 Brittany Spanos of Rolling Stone likened "Snow on the Beach" to the Folklore track "Mirrorball", because she thought it had a similar dream pop production.
 Wohlmacher wrote that the track incorporates classical elements and believed it resembles the work of the American composers Philip Glass and Steve Reich.

 Lyrically, "Snow on the Beach" is a love song about two people falling in love at the same time.
 On the track's meaning, Swift said that it is a "sort of in this sort of cataclysmic, fated moment where you realize someone feels exactly the same way that you feel" and she compared the rarity of love to a natural phenomenon of snowing on a beach.
 The first verse begins with Swift discovering that unforeseen love, which Seventeens Samantha Olson thought it was done in a similar way to "Long Story Short" (2020).
 The chorus sees her in a dream-like state and questions it when everything lines up in her new-found relationship; it is also where she is joined by Del Rey.
 In the second verse, Swift compares the love to something from a movie or watching the aurora borealis.
 The bridge sees Swift thinking that the love is too good for her and does not want to reveal it to the public.
 It is also where she references Janet Jackson and her song "All for You" (2001): "Now I'm all for you like Janet/ Can this be a real thing, can it?".